Mental & Social Health Services Schools in Michigan

 In 2021-2022, 600 students earned their Mental Health Services degrees in MI.

-As a degree choice, Mental Health Services is the 26th most popular major in the state.
+A Mental & Social Health Services major is the 26th most popular major in this state.

-Education Levels of Mental Health Services Majors in Michigan
+Education Levels of Mental & Social Health Services Majors in Michigan

 Mental Health Services majors in the state tend to have the following degree levels: